notdefine/travel-planner-agent/README.md

 php research.php
 ```

-## Workflow architecture and Nodes

-### DeepResearchAgent: Orchestrates the overall report generation process

-- **Planning**: Creates the structure of the report
-- **GenerateSectionContent**: Generates content for each section using search results
-- **Format**: Compiles the final report

-### SearchWorkflow: Handles search operations as a nested workflow

-- **GenerateQueries**: Creates search queries based on section topics
-- **SearchTheWeb**: Executes parallel searches and processes results

 ## Monitoring & Debugging

 Integrating AI Agents into your application, you're not working only with functions and deterministic code,